- Brand name

 What is in this leaflet

-This leaflet answers some common questions about FLUORESCITE* injection 10%.
+This leaflet answers some common questions about Fluorescite Injection.
 It does not contain all the available information.
 It does not take the place of talking to your doctor or pharmacist.

-All medicines have benefits and risks.
-Your doctor has weighed the risks of using FLUORESCITE injection 10% against the expected benefits of using this medicine.
+All medicines have risks and benefits.
+Your doctor has weighed the risks of you using Fluorescite against the benefits they expect it will have for you.

 If you have any concerns about using this medicine, ask your doctor or pharmacist.

-FLUORESCITE injection 10% contains fluorescein sodium.
-Fluorescein possesses the property of “fluorescence”, which allows your doctor to see the blood moving through the small blood vessels at the back of your eye(s) and assists your doctor in determining if areas of your eye(s) are damaged or unhealthy.
+Fluorescite Injection is a "diagnostic agent".Fluorescite allows your doctor to see the blood moving through the small blood vessels at the back of your eye(s).
+It assists your doctor in determining if areas of your eye(s) are damaged or unhealthy.

 When it must not be used